eth-cscs/DLA-Future/misc/coding.md

 ### File Names
 Filenames should be all lowercase and can include numbers and underscores (`_`).
-Header files use the extension `.h`, template implementation files `.ipp` and source files use the extension `.cpp`.
+Header files use the extension `.h`, template implementation files `.tpp` and source files use the extension `.cpp`.

 ### Header files
 All header files should be self-contained.